adamgordonbell/password_generator/README.md

 # Unnecessary Password Strength Checker

-This project is a humorous take on password strength checkers, implementing unnecessarily complex rules for password evaluation.
+This project is a humorous take on password strength checkers, using unnecessarily complex rules for password evaluation.

 ## Setup